Compare fuel cards

 3. Where do they work – locally, or around the country?

-4. How much diesel or petrol do you usually buy each month?
+4. How much diesel or gasoline do you usually buy each month?

 5. What are the administrative benefits you need?
 For example, automatic book keeping, a driver expense sheet, kilometres per litre data for each vehicle, integrated vehicle tracking etc.